In this post, we want to share all the things we tried to solve WiFi connection problems.

-IPv6 addressing was introduced with IPv4 address exhaustion and currently both IPv4 and IPv6 are used by most services.
+IPv6 addressing was introduced with IPv4 address exhaustion, and currently, both IPv4 and IPv6 are used by most services.
 You can try it out by disabling IPv6 connectivity under your “Power Management”.

 4 – Restart computer browser service

-Right click on the Windows taskbar and click on the option “Task Manager”.
+Right-click on the Windows taskbar and click on the option “Task Manager”.
 By default, the “Browser” services will be in a “Running” state that can be seen in the “Services” tab.
-Right click on the service “Browser” and “Restart” it.
+Right-click on the service “Browser” and “Restart” it.

 Restart computer browser service

-If you have Bluetooth enabled on your laptop, navigate to Bluetooth settings and click “More Bluetooth options”.
+If you have Bluetooth enabled on your laptop, navigate to Bluetooth settings, and click “More Bluetooth options”.
 Then disable the option “Allow Bluetooth devices to find this PC” in the “Discovery” section.

 Disable Bluetooth Discovery Settings

-We have looked at all the popular Microsoft forums and other popular ones and it is clear that the wireless connection problem is something to do with Windows and not router.
+We have looked at all the popular Microsoft forums and other popular ones, and it is clear that the wireless connection problem is something to do with Windows and not the router.
 Unfortunately, this issue has not been resolved with any suitable solution.
 Although option 2 worked for us, you may need to try different options for a stable WiFi connection.